 As an employee, what do I do if I get hurt on the job?

-The form should be faxed to 503-725-5896 or emailed to firstname.lastname@example.org.
-The original should be sent via campus mail to HRC or hand-delivered to 1600 SW 4th Avenue, Suite 518.
+- The form should be faxed to 503-725-5896 or emailed to firstname.lastname@example.org.
+The original should be sent via interoffice mail to HRC or hand-delivered to 1600 SW 4th Avenue, Suite 518.

 What if I need medical treatment for a work-related injury or illness?